eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

 Agent response
 ^^^^^^^^^^^^^^
-In operations such as create a session, create an entity or request data from the *Agent*, an status state is sent from the *Agent* to the *Client* indicating what happened.
+In operations such as create session, create entity or request data from the *Agent*, an status is sent from the *Agent* to the *Client* indicating what happened.

 For `Create session` or `Detele session` operations the status value is storage into the ``session.info.last_request_status``.
-For the rest of the operations, the status are send to the input reliable stream ``0x80``, that is, the first input reliable stream created, with index 0.
+For the rest of the operations, the status are sent to the input reliable stream ``0x80``, that is, the first input reliable stream created, with index 0.

 The different status values that the agent can send to the client are the following: